oren/digital-ocean/readme.md

 1. cp .env.example .env
 1. Update .env with your [Personal Access Token](https://cloud.digitalocean.com/settings/applications) and other info about your server
-1. Copy the [private ssh key](https://cloud.digitalocean.com/settings/security) that you want to use with that droplet into private_ssh_key folder
+1. Copy the [private ssh key](https://cloud.digitalocean.com/settings/security) that you want to use with that droplet into private_ssh_key folder.
+Make sure that you name it the same as SSH_KEY in the .key file.

 ## Run